-How to Read the Water Quality Data Table: EPA establishes the safe drinking water regulations that limit the amount of contaminants allowed in drinking water.
+How to Read the Water Quality Data Table: EPA establishes the safe drinking water regulations that limit the number of contaminants allowed in drinking water.
 The table shows the concentrations of detected substances in comparison to regulatory limits.
 Substances not detected are not included in the table.

-Contaminant & Date of Last Required Test EPA's Action Level Maximum Detected MCLG Typical Sources of Contaminants Violation Lead 7/26/2017 90% of homes less than 15 ppb None Detected None Corrosion of household plumbing systems No Copper 7/26/2017 90% of homes less than 1.3 ppm .0450 ppm None Corrosion of household plumbing systems No Total Trihalomethanes 10/11/2017 .08 ppb .03825 ppb None By-product of chlorinated water No Total Haloacetic Acid HAA5 10/11/2017 .06 ppb .0354 ppb None By-product of disinfection and chlorination of drinking water No Nitrate 2/14/2017 10.0 ppm .12 ppm None Fertilizer runoff, leaching from sewage or septic tank; erosion of natural deposits No Bacteria in Tap Water & Date of Last Required Test Highest Level Allowed (EPA's MCL) Highest Monthly Number of Samples With Total Coliform Present MCLG Typical Sources of Bacteria Violation Total Coliform Bacteria 12/27/2017 1 sample contains total coliform 0 0 Naturally present in the environment No Total E. Coli / Fecal Coliform Bacteria 12/27/2017 1 sample contains total coliform 0 0 Human and animal fecal waste No MCLG: MAXIMUM CONTAMINA to health.
-MCLGs allow for a mar evel of any contaminant in drinking wat er below v which there is no known or exp ected risk MCL: MAXIMUM CONTAMINAN MCLGs as feasible using the best t level of a contaminant that is allowe available. d in drink ing water.
-MCLs are set as c lose to the ACTION LEVEL: The concentration treatment system must follow. on of a contaminant w which, if exceeded, triggers treatment a action or s ome other requirement which the water

-PPM = PARTS PER MILLION: equals 1 drop in 1 million gallons PPB = PARTS PER BILLION: equals 1 drop in 1 billion gallons
+Contaminant & Date of Last Required Test EPA's Action Level Maximum Detected MCLG Typical Sources of Contaminants Violation Lead 7/26/2017 90% of homes less than 15 ppm None Detected None Corrosion of household plumbing systems No Copper 7/26/2017 90% of homes less than 1.3 ppm .0450 ppm None Corrosion of household plumbing systems No Total Trihalomethanes 10/21/2019 .08 ppm .04942 ppm None By-product of chlorinated water No Total Haloacetic Acid HAA5 10/21/2019 .06 ppm .05112 ppm None By-product of disinfection and chlorination of drinking water No Nitrate 9/24/2019 10.0 ppm None Detected None Fertilizer runoff, leaching from sewage or septic tank; erosion of natural deposits No Bacteria in Tap Water & Date of Last Required Test Highest Level Allowed (EPA's MCL) Highest Monthly Number of Samples With Total Coliform Present MCLG Typical Sources of Bacteria Violation Total Coliform Bacteria 12/17/2019 1 sample contains total coliform 0 0 Naturally present in the environment No Total E. Coli / Fecal Coliform Bacteria 12/17/2019 1 sample contains total coliform 0 0 Human and animal fecal waste No MCLG: MAXIMUM CONTAMINANT LEVEL GOAL: The level of any contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.
+MCL: MAXIMUM CONTAMINANT LEVELS: The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best treatment technology available.
+ACTION LEVEL: The concentration of a contaminant which, if exceeded, triggers treatment action or some other requirement which the water treatment system must follow.
+PPM= PARTS PER MILLION: equals 1 drop in 1 million gallons PPB = PARTS PER BILLION: equals 1 drop in 1 billion gallons

-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+If present, elevated levels of lead and copper can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Roberts Creek Water District is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.
+When water has been sitting for several hours, any potential threat of exposure can be minimized by flushing the tap for 30 seconds to 2 minutes before using water for drinking or cooking.

+If customers are concerned about lead in their water, they may wish to have their water tested.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.